The 1915 Çanakkale Bridge

 |

-1915 Canakkale Bridge is the longest suspension bridge in the world, boasting 3,623 meters in total length.
-Its height exceeds 300 meters, with a main span length of 2,023 meters and side span lengths of 800 meters each.
+The 1915 Çanakkale Bridge is the world’s longest suspension bridge, with a total length of 3,623 meters.
+It features towers over 300 meters in height, a main span of 2,023 meters, and side spans of 800 meters each.